erenaydoslu/erenaydoslu/README.md

 ## 🚀 Projects

 - **Smart Wind Farm Optimization**: Developed a wind flow prediction model using Physics-Informed Neural Networks (PINNs) and implemented reinforcement learning for dynamic yaw angle optimization in turbines.
+Repo: https://github.com/erenaydoslu/AI2P-WindFarmControl
 - **Release Engineering for ML Applications**: Built a multi-service ML pipeline with automated deployments using Docker, Kubernetes, and CI/CD practices.
+Repo: https://github.com/erenaydoslu/MLOps-Project
 - **Social Media App Development**: Leading the development of a React Native app with a Supabase backend, managing both frontend and backend components, and collaborating with a diverse team.

 ## 🌱 Currently Learning